janscience/TeeRec/README.md

 ## Libraries

 - DataBuffer: A single cyclic, multiplexed buffer holding acquired data.
+- DataWorker - Producer/consumer working on a DataBuffer.
 - ContinousADC: Sample from multiple pins into a DataBuffer.
-- SDWrite: Write data on SD card.
+- SDWrite: Write data from a DataWorker on SD card.
 - WaveHeader: Setting up wave file header with metadata.
 - Display: Display data on a monitor.
 - RTClock: Time and date strings from the real time clock.